lawliet89/hpce/hpce5/readme.txt

 Algorithms Overview

 The application is designed as a system of independent modules that would work well on their own as separate threads.
+These disparate threads can then be strung together to form a multi-threaded application through the use of buffers and synchronisation primitives.

+Performing a n levels erosion or dilation can be thought of as a minimisation or maximisation of the n Manhattan Distance Von Neumann neighbourhood of some pixel.
+Since minimisation and maximisation are both associative, and commutative, it does not matter which order
 ===============================================================================
 Verification Methodology
 ===============================================================================